Photographers of the American Civil War: Jacob F. Coonley

-Jacob Frank "Jay" Coonley (1832–1915) New York Ambrotypist, Coonley was originally a landscape painter who early on learned the trade from George N. Barnard.
-He managed Edward Anthony's stereoscopic print shop until 1862, taking assignments in Pennsylvania, New York and Washington D.C.
+New York Ambrotypist Jacob Frank "Jay" Coonley (1832–1915) was originally a landscape painter who learned the photographic trade from George N. Barnard.
+He managed Edward Anthony's stereoscopic print shop until 1862, taking assignments in Pennsylvania, New York and Washington, D.C.
 When war erupted, Coonley remained in Washington, photographing generals soldiers, statesman and the like.
 In 1862 he briefly moved to Philadelphia to open the portrait gallery partnership of Coonley & Wolfsberger.
 Six month later, Coonley was back in New York managing Clarke's Union Gallery, corner of Broadway and Bleecker St. In 1864, he was awarded a contract by Quartermaster General Montgomery Meigs, for photographic work along the lines of the railroads in US. possession, in Alabama, Georgia and Tennessee.
 During this time, Coonley also produced the Nashville series for Edward Anthony.
-Coonley was also very likely responsible for at least fourteen photos archived at the Library of Congress, depicting the April 14, 1865, Fort Sumter Flag-Raising Ceremony, though he's cited as the author of just one.
+Coonley was also likely responsible for at least fourteen photos archived at the Library of Congress, depicting the April 14, 1865, Fort Sumter Flag-Raising Ceremony, though he is cited as the author of only one.
 The photographic evidence suggests the Anthony Co. photographer used a stereo camera with a drop-shutter, utilizing two camera locations inside the fort.
 The only view inside Fort Sumter that actually depicts the garrison flag being raised is the work of photographer William E. James.
-From 1865 to 1871 Coonley managed C.J.
-Quinby's Charleston, S.C. gallery, with George N. Barnard joining as a partner in 1868.
+From 1865 to 1871 Coonley managed C. J. Quinby's Charleston gallery, with George N. Barnard joining as a partner in 1868.
 Coonley is known to have operated a business at 78 Broughton Street, Savannah, Georgia, dealing in Chromos, engravings and paintings, as well as manufacturing frames and publishing of stereoviews and photographs.
 Some years later, Cooley spent time in Nassau, Bahamas, at the request of Governor-General, Sir William Robinson.
-He returned to New York in 1881 and took a position as operator for J.M.
-Mora.
+He returned to New York in 1881 and took a position as operator for J. M. Mora.
 In 1886 Coonley returned to Nassau, establishing a successful business there until 1904, when he sold out and returned to New York.
 Seventy-two year old Coonley would continue to spend his winters in the Bahamas.
 A December 1915 article on his death published in the New York Evening World stated that Coonley, who had been an invalid for some time, died after attempting suicide.